ISISComputingGroup/ibex_developers_manual/Gotchas-and-Troubleshooting:-The-IBEX-Script-Generator.md

 - We can point a preference to where to load configs from.
 This can be a combination of different places separated by commas.
 One of these preferences may be slightly incorrect and the configs from that location not loaded.
    - Indicated in the log by "Error loading from <FileSystemLocation>"
-   - Find out where the preference should point, adjust it and reload the GUI
+   - Find out where the preference should point (see gotcha below), adjust it and reload the GUI
 - Some of the configs may have errors in them and so failed to load
    - Indicated in the log by "Error loading <ConfigName>: <error>"
    - The configs are maintained by the instrument scientists, however, obviously provide support and guidance for this

+# Gotchas

+## Preferences

+Currently, we cannot load the main ibex client preferences from the script generator.
+So the script generator has it's own plugin_customization.ini containing some duplicate preferences i.e. script_generation_folder and script_generator_config_folder.
+When editing the preferences these should be changed in both files.